Upgrading your ReadMe CLI to rdme@10

 flag.
 It now defaults tostable

-flag was an ObjectID that required an initial upload to ReadMe, which made it difficult to upsert API definitions and manage many at scale.
+).
+These IDs lacked readability and required an initial upload to ReadMe to obtain, which made it difficult to upsert API definitions and manage many at scale.
 Withopenapi upload

 Read more in the